rokkro/tmat/README.md

 4. sentiment analaysis [WIP] - will start this soon.
 5. associate characteristics using neural networks to tweets + users
 6. spit out data
-7. create nice UI (HTML?) to present data or something like that
+7. create nice UI (HTML?, Qt/QML?, Excel?) to present data or something like that
 8. other stuff im compeltely forgetting
 9. Make this readme look better